learningnoobi/wpmtest/README.md

 # wpmtest
 ```
-Use of LocalStorage .So if you want to change info ,clear localstorage
+Use of LocalStorage.
+So if you want to change info, clear localstorage
 ```

 ```